Welcome to the tuning world for fishing reels!

 No guessing, no wrong orders – just search, find, upgrade!

-• Wormshaft bearing (line lay)
+• Wormshaft bearings (line lay)

-• Pinion gear bearing (main shaft)
+• Pinion gear bearings (main shaft)

-• Knob bearing (handles)
+• Knoblager (handles)

-• Level wind bearing
+• Level wind bearings

 Which ball bearings fit which casting weight?